MarcusBarnes/mik/README_DEV.md

 ## Coding Standards

-Use the PSR-2 coding standard.
+Use the PSR-2 coding standard for all new files.
 You can check your work using PHP Code Sniffer by issuing the following command:

 `phpcs --standard=PSR2 yourfile.php`